czhc/securityhub-remediations/README.md

 ```
 2019-09-01 19:20:29,021: custodian.policy:INFO Provisioning policy lambda DenySnapStop
 2019-09-01 19:20:30,885: custodian.policy:INFO Provisioning policy lambda DisableKey
+2019-09-01 19:20:30,885: custodian.policy:INFO Provisioning policy lambda Delete
 2019-09-01 19:20:32,222: custodian.serverless:INFO Publishing custodian policy lambda function custodian-DenySnapStop
 2019-09-01 19:20:32,222: custodian.serverless:INFO Publishing custodian policy lambda function custodian-DisableKey
+2019-09-01 19:20:32,222: custodian.serverless:INFO Publishing custodian policy lambda function custodian-Delete
 ```
-3. Note that the string after 'Provisioning policy lambda" matches the policy name contained within the ec2-sechub-custom-actions.yml file from the last docker command.
-The name of the generated lambda will be composed of that policy name prefixed with "custodian-".
+3. Note that the string after 'Provisioning policy lambda" matches the policy names contained within the ec2-sechub-custom-actions.yml file from the last docker command.
+The namse of the generated lambda will be composed of that policy names prefixed with "custodian-".
 Cloudwatch logs are generated following standard naming convention, /aws/lamabda/custodian-$(PolicyName)
 3. Open the Security Hub Console and click on Findings, or click https://console.aws.amazon.com/securityhub/home?region=us-east-1#/findings?search=RecordState%3D%255Coperator%255C%253AEQUALS%255C%253AACTIVE
 4. You should see a row where "Title=ec2-force-vulnerabilities", if not then in the Findings search box, type Title, under the pop-up Filters click on Title, then in the new popup, enter "ec2-force-vulnerabilities" then click Apply
 5. Click the checkbox for the finding (There should only be one at this point, but checkbox the first (most recently updated)